comma

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate comma “Not Good Enough”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate comma “Not Good Enough”.
+Here we rate comma “It's a Start”.
 These are a few factors influencing its score:

-• It appears to use leather, down, exotic animal hair, and silk.
+• It appears to use leather, wool, cashmere, alpaca, and down.

 Based on all publicly available information we’ve reviewed, we rate comma “Not Good Enough” overall.